MultiverseLearningProducts/swe/src/bootcamp/wk3/day2.md

 From the code above where does the repeating block of html begin and end?
 Try this in your browser, when you inspect the html what do you expect to see?

 ## Assignment
+  * Modify your code from Week 1 Day 3 (which loaded a json file and inserted data into the database) to instead, use Sequelize calls.
+If you are unable about how to do this refer to [this solution](https://github.com/MultiverseLearningProducts/swe-solutions/blob/main/bootcamp/wk3/day2/populateDB.js).
+You will need the `sync` call to ensure the database tables are dropped and re-created.
   * (Optional) - watch [this video](https://www.youtube.com/watch?v=JbrqxPcuYVc) about using the `each` Handlebars helper keyword
   * Read through the previous section and make the required changes to your `server.js` file.
   * Add the correct associations to the Menu and Restaurant classes